dunestorm333/hdr-helper/README.md

 chmod +x ~/.local/usr/bin/hdr-helper
 ```

-You will then need to create a file named monitor.conf, copy the below template and adjust to your PC's
+You will then need to create the following file `~/.config/hdr-helper/monitor.conf`.
+Copy the below template and adjust to your PC's
 configuration:
 ```bash
 MONITOR=    # <DP-1 | Enter your monitor ID from xrandr>